snyk/serverless-snyk/README.md

 ## How do I use it?

-1. Install using npm
+1. Install Snyk using npm

+    `npm install -g snyk`

+2. Run `snyk wizard` in your project

+    To get started, you'll need to run `snyk wizard`, which will create a Snyk policy file as well as prompt you to fix any discovered vulnerabilities.

+3. Install the Serverless Snyk plugin using npm

    `npm install serverless-snyk --save-dev`

    You should now have Serverless Snyk installed and ready to go.
 You can confirm that the plugin has been installed by running `serverless` from your command line.
 You should see the Snyk plugin in the list of installed plugins.

-2. Add the plugin to your Serverless config
+4. Add the plugin to your Serverless config

    Next, you'll need to add the plugin to your `serverless.yml` file: